privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v1.2/contracts.md

 MACI requires a signup gatekeeper to ensure that only designed users register.
 It is up to MACI's deployer how they wish to allow sign-ups, therefore they can implement their own GateKeeper.
 The repository comes with different options:

-- `FreeForAllSignUpGatekeeper` - This allows anyone to signup on MACI.
+- `FreeForAllGatekeeper` - This allows anyone to signup on MACI.
 - `SignUpTokenGatekeeper` - This makes use of a ERC721 token to gatekeep the signup function.
 - `EASGatekeeper` - This allows gatekeeping signups to only users who have a specific EAS attestation.